mParticle/docs/src/pages/integrations/google-ads/event/index.md

 Additionally, there are a few extra steps to set up enhanced conversions in Google's set up page:
   1. Under `Enhanced conversions`, select `Turn on enhanced conversions`.
   2. Under `Implementation Method`, select `Global site tag or Google Tag Manager` and press `NEXT`.
   3. You will be prompted for your URL.
 Enter that into the text field and click `CHECK URL`.

+  ![](/images/GoogleAdWords-Enhanced-Conversions-1-112021.png)

-Google will then tell you that the tracking tag was not detected.
-This is expected because mParticle loads Gtag dynamically for you.
+  4. If mParticle loads Google Tag Manager dynamically for you, Google tells you that the tracking tag was not detected.
 Click on `select one manually`.

-  ![](/images/GoogleAdWords-Enhanced-Conversions-1-112021.png)
+If you don't see this message, go to the next step.

-  4. Click the `Global site tag` radio button and press `NEXT`.
+  5. Click the `Global site tag` radio button and press `NEXT`.

   ![](/images/GoogleAdWords-Enhanced-Conversions-2-112021.png)

-  5. Select `Edit code` from the drop down for how you want to set up enhanced conversions.
+  6. Select `Edit code` from the drop down for how you want to set up enhanced conversions.

   ![](/images/GoogleAdWords-Enhanced-Conversions-3-112021.png)